minio/docs/source/includes/linux/quickstart.rst

       mc alias set local http://127.0.0.1:9000 minioadmin minioadmin mc admin info local

-   The :mc-cmd:`mc alias set` takes four arguments:
+   The :mc:`mc alias set` takes four arguments:

    - The name of the alias
    - The hostname or IP address and port of the MinIO server